greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/localization.html.md

 Since these locale settings are frozen by gpinitsystem, the apparent flexibility to use different encodings in different databases is more theoretical than real.

-One way to use multiple encodings safely is to set the locale to `C` or `POSIX` during initialization time, thus disabling any real locale awareness.
+One way to use multiple encodings safely is to set the locale to `C` or `POSIX` during initialization time, thus deactivating any real locale awareness.

 ## <a id="topic7"></a>Character Set Conversion Between Server and Client